 6.18.2 High-level Description

-This solution the AMF is the local enforcement point for the following slice quotas:
+In this solution the AMF has enforcement functionality based on the overall network slice quota status in the SQM.
+The network slice quota in this solution mean the following maximum values:

-- maximum number of UEs in the network slice (KI#1)
+- maximum value on number of UEs in the network slice (KI#1)

-- maximum number of PDU Sessions in the network slice (KI#2).
+- maximum value on number of PDU Sessions in the network slice (KI#2).

-- maximum data rate per network slice (KI#5).
+- maximum value on data rate per network slice (KI#5).

-The Slice Quota Management (SQM) is a function of Quota Management to manage the slice quota within the PLMN.
-During the first UE registration in the network slice(S-NSSAI), the AMF proactively retrieves the allowed value of local slice quota(s) of the S-NSSAI from the SQM, it then enforces the local slice quota(s) as follows:
+In order to monitor the overall network slice quota status the SQM collects the network slice usage from the AMF by providing a reporting event trigger (i.e. threshold or per any change) to each AMF in the network slice.
+When the reporting event trigger is met the AMF sends notification on the network slice usage to the SQM so the SQM can calculate the overall quota status.

-- (KI#1) For maximum number of UEs in the network slice the AMF ensures the number of UE in the network slice does not exceed the allowed value in the quota for the network slice.
+- (KI#1) For maximum number of UEs in the network slice.
 When new UE is initially registered in the network slice (i.e. the S-NSSAI is added into the Allowed NSSAI) the AMF adds the number of UE.
 When the UE is deregistered from the network slice (i.e. the UE is deregistered from network or the S-NSSAI is removed from the Allowed NSSAI), or the UE context is transferred to another AMF, the AMF reduce the number of UE in the network slice.

-- (KI#5) For maximum data rate per network slice, the AMF sums the Slice-MBR of all UEs in Connected mode which have established PDU Session in the network slice and ensures the total data rate does not exceed the allowed value in the quota for the network slice.
-When the first PDU session of the UE in the network slice is established or the first PDU session context of the network slice is transferred from another AMF, the AMF adds the Slice-MBR of the network slice.
+- (KI#5) For maximum data rate per network slice, When the first PDU session of the UE in the network slice is established or the first PDU session context of the network slice is transferred from another AMF, the AMF adds the Slice-MBR of the network slice.
 When the last PDU session of the UE in the network slice is released or the last PDU session context of the network slice is transferred to another AMF, the AMF reduces the Slice-MBR of the network slice.
 In order to calculate the real data the AMF needs to know the PDU Session status.
 The AMF may subscribe event report from SMF/I-SMF/V-SMF on when the PDU Session is activated or is deactivated.
 The AMF may also request the NG-RAN to report the RRC state information.

 Editor's note: For KI#5, this solution depends on the solution 6.22 in which the Slice-MBR is available in the AMF.